Canada and the U.S. working on extending border closure

-TORONTO (AP) — Canada and the U.S. are working on an agreement to extend the closing their border to nonessential travel during the coronavirus pandemic, a Canadian government official said Wednesday.
+TORONTO — Canada and the U.S. are working on an agreement to extend the closing of their border to nonessential travel during the coronavirus pandemic, a Canadian government official said Wednesday.

 The official, who was not authorized to be quoted by name to discuss the talks, said it is too early to lift the restrictions, which are set to expire next week.
 The Trump administration and Prime Minister Justin Trudeau’s government announced a 30-day extension of the restrictions last month.